 Glycerin has been used in skin moisturizing products for many years.
 Historically, cosmetic formulators used 1-3% glycerin to prevent their products from drying out over time.
 Glycerin was added simply to improve product integrity, with little thought on the benefits it offered the skin.
 However, recent studies have discovered that glycerin is very effective in preventing and treating skin dryness.

-The glycerin in Glysolid® is made from canola oil (aka rapeseed oil).
+The glycerin in Glysolid® is made from palm kernal oil.